Rhythmchoudhary25/Chill-Abode/README.md

 ChillAbode is a web application for browsing and managing rental/home listings (or replace with a short description of what your project does).
 It is built with Node.js, Express and EJS for server-rendered views, with static assets in the `public/` folder.

-This README shows how to run the project locally, where to put environment variables, and how to contribute.
+This README shows how to run the project locally, where to put environment variables, etc.

 ---